OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 ``selection_method`` attribute allows you to select the algorithm; allowed values are: ``"roulette_wheel," "tournament," "rank,"`` and ``"uniform"``.

+(See the source documentation for information on :ref:`openmdao.lib.drivers.genetic.py`.)

 .. testcode:: Genetic

     top.optimizer.selection_method="rank"

+.. _Case-Iterator-Driver:

 *Case Iterator Driver*
 ~~~~~~~~~~~~~~~~~~~~~~